-To create this progressive environment, Northwestern also takes a “market-focused” approach to designing their learning infrastructure.
-Foundational skill-building is important and based in part on talking to potential employers about what abilities and characteristics they want to see from law school graduates.
-Students benefit from a small student-faculty ratio, interdisciplinary study, integration of technology, and peers carefully selected during the admissions process for the interpersonal skills and quality work experience that allows them to contribute to the learning model.
+As the first law school established in Chicago, the Northwestern University Pritzker School of Law stands out for its emphasis on innovation.
+A strategic planning committee works to ensure that the school’s programs evolve to reflect changes in both education and the economy.
+To create this progressive environment, Northwestern Law takes a market-focused approach to designing the school’s learning infrastructure.
+Foundational skill building is important and is based in part on feedback from potential employers about the abilities and characteristics they want to see in law school graduates.
+Students benefit from a small student-to-faculty ratio, interdisciplinary study, and integrated technology.
+In addition, during the admissions process, their peers are carefully selected based on their interpersonal skills and work experience, as these factors influence students’ ability to contribute to the learning model.

-To supplement standard 1L curriculum, Northwestern also requires students take Communication and Legal Reasoning with coursework built around “teamwork and collaboration on brief writing exercises and role-playing situations” culminating in the Arlyn Miner Moot Court Program.
-Another mandatory seminar is Lawyer as Problem Solver, which offers training in skills such as client counseling and interviewing, understanding financial data, and public speaking.
+To supplement the standard first-year curriculum, Northwestern Law requires students to take “Communication and Legal Reasoning,” with team-based coursework incorporating writing exercises and role-playing that culminates in the Arlyn Miner Moot Court program.
+Another requirement is “Lawyer as Problem Solver,” a conference that offers training in such areas as client counseling and interviewing, understanding financial data, and public speaking.

 Clinical and Experiential Learning

-Class Size: 223
+Class Size: 249

-Students of color: 33%
+Students of Color: 45%

-- Law Firms: 71%
+- Law Firms: 77.215%

-- Judicial Clerkships: 10%
+- Judicial Clerkships: 8.439%

-- Business & Industry: 8%
+- Business and Industry: 5.485%

-- Government/Public Interest: 11%
+- Public Interest: 5.485%

 - Government: 2.954%